nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - In any context: `find content /byTag /mod CS2040S /lec Week 2`\

 _\* Both commands will show video `Vid 1` from the video list of lecture `Week 2` of module `CS2040S`_

+### Clear

+> Clears all information (modules, lectures, videos, tags) from Le Tracker

+Format:
+- `clear`

+- any information entered after `clear` is ignored
+- calling `clear` will result in an empty Tracker

 ---